Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

-Thus we can wonder if $(i)$ is still equivalent to $(ii)$ for non-clustering (or non-primitive) words, when we replace $vv$ by just $v$.
-Thus we must look now at properties of finite words satisfying order conditions.
+Thus we can wonder if $(i)$ is still equivalent to $(ii)$ for non-clustering words, when we replace $vv$ by just $v$.
+Thus we must look now at properties of finite words satisfying some kind of order conditions, in the same way as \cite{fhuz} looks at properties of whole languages satisfying order conditions.

-\begin{proposition} $F(W)$ satisfies the order condition for $(<_A, <_D)$ if and only if $W$ is included in a (factorial extendable) language satisfying the order condition for $(<_A, <_D)$, with no connection. \end{proposition} {\bf Proof}\\ The ``if" direction is immediate.
-Now, we start from $F(W)$, and fix the two orders $<_A$ and $<_D$.
-We introduce the {\it ordered extension graph} of a bispecial word $w$ in a language $L$ and a pair of orders: we put on a line the letters $x$ such that $xw$ is in $L$, ordered form left to right according to $<_A$, and on a line above the letters $y$ such that $wy$ is in $L$, ordered form left to right according to $<_D$, and draw an edge from $x$ (on the line below) to $y$ (on the line above) if $xwy$ is in $L$; then $w$ satisfies the order condition if and only if no two edges in its ordered extension graph intersect except possibly at their endpoints.
+\begin{proposition} Let $W$ fe a finite set of words.
+The non extendable language $F(W)$ satisfies the order condition for $(<_D,<_A)$ if and only if $W$ is included in an (extendable) language satisfying the order condition for $(<_D,<_A)$, with no connection. \end{proposition} \begin{proof} The ``if" direction is immediate.
+Now, we start from $F(W)$, and fix the two orders $<_D$ and $<_A$.
+We introduce the {\it ordered extension graph} of a bispecial word $w$ in a language $L$ equipped with a pair of orders, which are a small modification of the extension graphs of \cite{b+} and \cite{d} on an alphabet with orders.
+We put on a line the letters $x$ such that $xw$ is in $L$, ordered from left to right according to $<_A$, and on a line above the letters $y$ such that $wy$ is in $L$, ordered from left to right according to $<_D$, and draw an edge from $x$ (on the line below) to $y$ (on the line above) if $xwy$ is in $L$; then $w$ satisfies the order condition if and only if no two edges in its ordered extension graph intersect except possibly at their endpoints.